Torresnova-Studio/SaveMyFormX/privacy-policy.md

 ## **Why do we request these permissions?**
 SaveMyFormX requires the following permissions to function:

-- **`activeTab`**: This permission allows the extension to interact with the current tab when the user explicitly activates the extension (e.g., when clicking the extension icon).
-It enables the extension to gather form data from the page you are currently viewing.
 - **`storage`**: This permission allows the extension to save and retrieve form data locally in the browser's storage.
-Your data is stored in your device's local storage and is not accessible by any external entities.
+Your data is stored in your device's local
-- **`scripting`**: This permission is necessary for injecting the content script (`content.js`) into the active tab to capture and restore form data.

 These permissions are essential for the functionality of the extension, but they do **not** allow us to collect any personal or sensitive data beyond the form data you actively input into the forms.